-Everyone knows that it makes sense to write a will and prepare for the possibility of our unexpected death or incapacity.
+Everyone knows that it makes sense to write a Will and prepare for the possibility of an unexpected death or incapacity.
 However, most of us put off doing anything in the hope that the worst will never happen.

 Experience shows that a small investment of time is often very worthwhile.
 At the very least, it can bring a degree of peace of mind.
 If the worst did happen, a little forward planning can make a huge difference to family and friends who have not only to deal with the emotional upset that is inevitable, but also the practical difficulties that can arise in such circumstances.